Ilovetf2spy/READ-ME-SO-YOU-KNOW-MY-FEELINGS-ONLINE-OR-ABOUT-ME/README.md

 Looking for roleplay: I want to roleplay and that's it for pony town
 Fandoms: Team fortress 2, Murder drones, Deltarune
-In pony town zones you will most likely find me: Tf2 zone, Murder drones zone, My island And that's it Have a good Day/Afternoon/Night!
+In pony town zones you will most likely find me: Tf2 zone, Murder drones zone, My island, My dear Friends Spy and Sniper <3 And that's it Have a good Day/Afternoon/Night!